 Explanation and links to various plans used.

+What we are about.
+We want to encourage people to lean on God and learn more of God.
+Your relationship to him is the most important.
 Depending on how long you have read the Bible, I suggest you consider some thoughts before choosing what and how much to read this year.

 - First, if you are not a Christian or you are a recent convert, I would suggest reading the plan based on the E100 which is the overall story of God that highlights 100 key verse sections of the Bible.
 We completed this in 2021.
 Many people would do this in 100 days.
 Then I would encourage you to concentrate on Track #2 and get to know Christ.